DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-18 Meeting Notes.md

 - Ensure that any new content is strictly within the bounds of the original vision

 The way I see it, making sure everything fits with the idea of a high-fantasy world is largely a psychology thing.
-1. What are the things the player sees / hears / experiences?
+1. What are the things the player sees / hears / experiences? (the *Information*)
-2. How can we relate those things to the idea of a high-fantasy world?
+2. How can we relate those things to the idea of a high-fantasy world? (the *Presentation*)
+3. Based

 If we can apply this thinking to everything in the game, then we can create a much more cohesive experience for the player.